Insurance Companies May Have Different Priorities than Yours

-When you work with Cantor Crane, your attorney will make sure that there is expert testimony provided to show how much your family members are providing care and the costs associated with that care.
+When you work with Cantor Injury Lawyers, your attorney will make sure that there is expert testimony provided to show how much your family members are providing care and the costs associated with that care.
 We feel that everyone who is taking part in your recovery deserves their fair share from the insurance company.

 – Employment Damage

 Determining the actual value of loss of employment earnings requires a skilled attorney, like those at the Cantor team.
 All aspects of the motorcycle accident victims employment and future prospects must be taken into account when a settlement offer is made.

 For instance, if the victim cannot return to their current employer due to the injuries and must accept a new, lower paying position, the insurance company should account for those losses.
 If the victim can never return to any type of employment, they must also acknowledge this fact and make an offer that is comparable to what the future earnings would have been for the victim.

 Other issues, such as if the victim was a minor, must be able to be fairly compensated for in an accident case.
 A minor who receives extensive injuries may not be able to attend college in the future or pursue a good career.
 They should not have to suffer their entire life over this issue.